-Alternative Source Demonstration Addendum Report for 2019 Monitoring Data Big Sandy Fly Ash Pond Alternative Source Demonstration Assessment
+Alternative Source Demonstration Addendum Report for the March and June 2020 Monitoring Data Big Sandy Fly Ash Pond Alternative Source Demonstration Assessment

-Beryllium, cobalt, and lithium are more elevated in MW-1603 groundwater in comparison to BSFAP water indicating the source of beryllium, cobalt, and lithium is not likely associated with the BSFAP.
+Beryllium, cobalt, and lithium concentrations are higher in groundwater from MW-1603, as compared to BSFAP water, indicating that the source of beryllium, cobalt, and lithium is not associated with the BSFAP.

-Radium 226/228 concentrations in the BSFAP water are unknown and a comparison between the BSFAP water and MW-1603 groundwater has not been made.
-Radium 226/228 concentrations in MW-1603 appear to be stable across the majority of the dataset, with August 2019 elevated in comparison to the earlier measurements.
-More data points for MW-1603 are required to ascertain whether the August 2019 concentration of radium (combined) is considered to be an outlier relative to the other monitoring wells being used to assess potential influence from the BSFAP.
+Radium 226/228 concentrations in the BSFAP water are unknown, therefore, a comparison between the BSFAP water and MW-1603 groundwater cannot be made.
+However, radium 226/228 concentrations in MW-1603 are stable across most of the dataset, although the result from August 2019 was elevated compared to earlier and subsequent measurements and may be considered anomalous.
+The March and June 2020 concentrations of radium 226/228 were within the historical range of values.